 "Don't ask questions," snapped Aunt Petunia.

 "This'll teach you to complain about how good you've had it," Vernon snarled.

 Harry looked at his relatives, unable to believe they were ditching him in some strange, rundown neighbourhood.
 His uncle merely grinned wickedly at him.
 His aunt's eyes were riveted straight ahead, her lips pursed, hands clenched, as if she couldn't wait to be away from this place.
-His cousin Dudley sat watching his movie, supremely oblivious to everything around him.
+His cousin Dudley sat playing his Game Boy, supremely oblivious to everything around him.

 "But…" Harry began.

 "Get out now, boy, or I'll drag you out by your ear," Vernon bellowed.

 "And take this with you," Petunia said, shoving a manila envelope at him.